gitlabhq/gitlab-runner/docs/faq/README.md

 the string to be displayed.
 When writing cross-platform programs, a developer will typically use ANSI color codes by default and convert them to win32 calls when running on a Windows system (example: [Colorama](https://pypi.python.org/pypi/colorama)).

-If you're program is doing the above, then you need to disable that conversion for the CI builds so that the ANSI codes remain in the string.
+If your program is doing the above, then you need to disable that conversion for the CI builds so that the ANSI codes remain in the string.

 See issue [#332](https://gitlab.com/gitlab-org/gitlab-ci-multi-runner/issues/332) for more information.

 ## 10. "warning: You appear to have cloned an empty repository."

-When running `git clone` using HTTP(s) (with GitLab Runner or manually for tests) you have received an output:
+When running `git clone` using HTTP(s) (with GitLab Runner or manually for tests) and you see the following output:

 ```bash
 $ git clone https://git.example.com/user/repo.git